yonch/rc-hashmap-dev/docs/design.md

 Safety and Invariants
 - Single-threaded: `RcHashMap<K, V, S>` and `Ref<K, V, S>` are not Send nor Sync (PhantomData<Rc<()>>).
 - Access discipline: `Ref` never dereferences to `V`.
-All `&V`/`&mut V` are obtained exclusively via `RcHashMap::{access, access_mut}`, tying lifetimes to a map borrow.
+All `&V`/`&mut V` are obtained exclusively via `RcHashMap::{access, access_mut}`, tying lifetimes to both the map borrow and the provided `&Ref`.
+The returned reference cannot outlive the `Ref` used to access it.
 - Owner validation: All APIs that accept a `Ref` validate map identity.
 On mismatch, they return `None` (never panic).
 - Liveness: An entry is live while `refcount > 0`.
 When `refcount` reaches 0 in `Ref::drop`, the entry is removed from the index (if present) and from the SlotMap immediately.
-- Stable storage: SlotMap does not shrink its slot storage on removals; removing one entry never relocates others.
+- No zero-ref entries: By construction, all entries in `entries` have `refcount > 0`.
+Creation APIs return a `Ref`; removal removes the SlotMap entry eagerly if no Refs exist.
+Therefore, if `entries` is non-empty, at least one live `Ref` exists.
+- Stable storage: SlotMap removals never relocate other entries, and `entries` is not shrunk while any `&V` exists.
 References produced by `access`/`access_mut` remain valid while their borrowed `Ref` is alive, even if other entries are removed.
-- Access while dropping other Refs: `access`/`access_mut` borrow a `&Ref` to the accessed slot.
-That `Ref` cannot be dropped while the returned reference is alive, so its entry cannot be removed during that time.
-Dropping other Refs may proceed; their removals cannot invalidate the borrowed reference due to SlotMap’s non-shrinking storage.
+- Access while dropping other Refs: `access`/`access_mut` borrow a `&Ref` to the accessed slot; that `Ref` cannot be dropped while the returned reference is alive.
+Dropping other Refs may proceed; their removals cannot invalidate the borrowed reference due to SlotMap’s non-relocating removal.
 - Stale handle behavior: `access`/`access_mut` return `None` if the SlotMap no longer contains the referenced key (generation mismatch) or if the handle belongs to a different map.
->> Note that generation mismatch cannot occur in the current design since the slot is removed only when the last Ref goes away.
-However, the code returns None on generation mismatch to handle all cases safely (although we know this case doesn't occur)
+This behavior remains even if generation mismatches are not expected under current invariants, ensuring future-proofing.
 - Generational keys: ABA on slots is prevented by SlotMap’s generational keys; stale Refs never alias new entries.
->> The design currently does not allow stale Refs, but this is an added layer of safety.
-- Refcount bounds: `Ref::clone` uses checked_add and panics on overflow; `Ref::drop` uses checked subtraction and debug-asserts underflow cannot occur.
+- Refcount bounds: `Ref::clone` uses checked_add; `Ref::drop` uses checked subtraction. `Drop` paths never panic in release builds (under/overflow is guarded by debug assertions only).
 - Keepalive: `keepalive_raw` is set only during `RcHashMap::drop`.
 Reclamation is guarded by a single successful `take()`; the last `Ref` drops `Inner` only after removing its own slot and observing the SlotMap is empty.
-- Interior mutability: `entries` and `index` are behind `UnsafeCell` solely to support `Ref::drop` removing the last entry without an `&mut RcHashMap`.
-Mutations in `Ref::drop` are limited to removing the dropping entry and its index record.
+- Interior mutability and reentrancy: `entries` and `index` are behind `UnsafeCell` to allow `Ref::drop` to remove the last entry without `&mut RcHashMap`.
+During `Ref::drop`, the index and entries may be transiently inconsistent; lookups must tolerate “index hit with missing slot” and handle it by re-checking the slot.
+The chosen removal order is index → entries to avoid visibility during destructor execution.

 Trait Bounds
 - K: Eq + Hash + Borrow<Q> for lookups; no 'static bound required.